kuhchung/kuhchung.github.io/pages/hunters-notes/Agnaktor.md

 Bring sonic bombs and pitfall traps.
 And I seriously think there is a lot of value Paintballing him.

 ## Sonic bombing
+Sonic the end of his dig, like Diablos.
+Note: the timing is actually pretty tight.
+Don't be surprised if you miss a few times when you first try it.

 You can only sonic the lava shark leaping on his very final dive.
 It's always an odd number as far as I know.
 Up to 7 if raged (unsure about non-rage)...
 I would go for it at 3.
 I am 100% on two attempts as of the server project going live.

 If he does one leap, then stops and decides to surf, he will follow up with another leap.
 Sonic bomb him there.

 Like all monsters, you cannot sonic him when raged.

-The sonic bomb timing is actually a little bit tight.
-Don't be surprised if you miss a few times when you first try it.

 A funny thing can happen when Agnaktor is exhausted and goes to area 5.
 If you stop him from eating, he will remain exhausted.
 If he digs to escape, you sonic... he gets out, then digs to escape, you sonic... repeat until end of hunt.